Raccoon-JS/bright_eye/README.md

 ## Plot
 ![The Toms](https://github.com/Raccoon-JS/bright_eyes/blob/master/images/panel2.png)

-So there I came up with the story about four villainous black cats (Tom, Thom, Tommy, Thomas) testing an eyeball of the android named Gi-gae (기게 - machin in Korean).
+So there I came up with the story about four villainous black cats (Tom, Thom, Tommy, Thomas) testing an eyeball of the android named Gi-gae (기게 - "machine" in Korean).
 It's for raising a large sum of money for fishing on a deep dark water.
 They heard that Gigae's left eye cost a fortune, so they try to steal the eyeball but it ppos out of Gi-gae's eyesock and run off quickly.

 All the eyeball needs is an electricity and some safety from the Toms.